mirosh-kavinda/flutter_state_manage_reverpod/README.md

 # Riverpod-Based Flutter Sample Project

-This project demonstrates an **advanced Flutter application** using **Riverpod** for state management.
+This project demonstrates an **Flutter application** using **Riverpod** for state management.
 It highlights essential concepts like `Provider`, `StateProvider`, `StateNotifierProvider`, and navigation using `Navigator 2.0` with the **RouterDelegate** pattern.
 The architecture is designed to be scalable and maintainable, keeping the business logic, state management, and UI structure separate.

 ## Project Overview

 This sample app is built to showcase how to effectively use Riverpod for state management in Flutter.
 The project includes:
-- Simple and advanced providers
+- Simple
 - State management with `StateNotifier` and `StateProvider`
 - Navigation using `Navigator 2.0` and Riverpod
 - Separation of concerns: Providers, Models, and Services